-Mobilisation of multiple skills
+Mobilisation of multiple skillsets

 “It is crucial to digitise all the data gathered from the site characterisation studies.
 To this end, Assystem has developed WebGIS, a specific software program capable of collecting a wide range of data, then having them analysed and interpreted by experts to develop scalable and adaptable field models” says Dr. Altay.

 While the schedule depends on the country’s degree of maturity, it takes an average of three years to complete a full site characterisation before obtaining authorisation.
-In this respect, supporting new entrants to this market, who have no knowledge of nuclear energy or the conditions imposed by the regulator, is a real challenge, “which implies” notes Dr. Altay, developing a common understanding throughout the project in order to reach an agreement on the entire scope.
+In this respect, supporting new entrants to this market, who have no prior knowledge of nuclear energy or the conditions imposed by the regulator, is a real challenge, “which implies” notes Dr. Altay, developing a common understanding throughout the project in order to reach an agreement on the entire scope.

 Valuable support throughout the project cycle

-In Saudi Arabia, for example, our teams helped select the site and prepare the licensing documentation for the first nuclear power plant.
-Among their missions: the realisation of a complete characterisation and evaluation study of the sites; the delivery of a detailed evaluation of the sites according to predefined exclusion criteria of the IAEA.
+In Saudi Arabia, for example, our teams helped select the site and prepare the licensing documentation for its first nuclear power plant.
+Among their missions: the realisation of a complete characterisation and evaluation study of the sites; and the delivery of a detailed evaluation of the sites according to predefined exclusion criteria of the IAEA.
 They also prepared site information for the technology providers to accurately develop the plant design.

 In Uzbekistan, Assystem was asked to support the energy transition program launched by the country.
 Within this framework, the team of experts has elaborated and provided a preliminary safety report (PSR), in order to advise the local agency on the choice of a site for the development of a nuclear energy program.